Bopoma Villages strengthens and equips families and communities in rural Zimbabwe to move from extreme poverty to opportunity, self-reliance and hope

 Capacity is the ability of individuals and communities to meet their needs, solve their problems and achieve their goals.
 Giving aid can temporarily alleviate the symptoms of poverty, but building capacity equips people to address the causes and find long-lasting solutions.

 Building capacity requires time, commitment, and solutions to a range of problems – contaminated water, malnutrition, poor health, lack of education, unemployment, and hopelessness.
 Feeding a hungry child is good, but how much better to equip a family to grow its own nutritious food, prevent illness with clean water and good hygiene, and send their children to school?

 Here are some of the ways Bopoma Villages is building capacity in Zaka, Zimbabwe:

 Increasing the knowledge and skills of our leaders is an investment that will continue to pay dividends for years!
-Phainos (right) is the manager of our Water Program.
+Phainos (right) is the manager of our Healthy Homes Program.
 He has natural leadership skills, is hardworking, and dedicated to improving health and lives in Zaka.
 Bopoma Villages sponsored a project management program for Phainos.
 He says: “I am now equipped with skills to plan projects, solve many different types of problems, and work with different stakeholders.”